YCBA WILL OBSERVE LAW DAY ON MAY 1

-The Yolo County Bar Association has announced that its Mandatory Fee Arbitration program is now administered by the California State Bar rather than by a local administrator.
+The Yolo County Bar Association's Mandatory Fee Arbitration program is administered by the California State Bar rather than by a local administrator.

 The State Bar will utilize local arbitrators from Yolo and Sacramento counties to conduct fee arbitrations when fees charged by Yolo County attorneys are disputed and mandatory fee arbitration is initiated.